skippyr/becho/PLANNING.md

 ```

 When dealing with multiple fragments, `becho` will consider them as just one
 block of text by concatenating them.
-The previous command would be read by
+By default, the previous command would be
-`becho` as the text:
+read by `becho` as the text:

 ```
 helloworld